mailjet/api-documentation/guides/_parse-api.md

 To receive emails on your own domain name, set this domain in your [parseroute](/email-api/v3/parseroute/) instance.
 Then, add an MX entry on the domain or subdomain DNS to <code>parse.mailjet.com.</code> (final dot is important) and specify your email address based on your domain in the <code>Email</code> attribute.

-A less intrusive alternative is to setup a mail forwarding between your current mailbox to the Parse API send-to email automagically provided by Mailjet
+A less intrusive alternative is to setup a mail forwarding between your current mailbox to the Parse API send-to email automatically provided by Mailjet

 ```php
 <?php